asmalex/SW1_ProgrammingTest/README.md

 Uses two iterators to loop through the orignal string backwards (iterator j) and construct a new string (iterator i).
 This is similar to the 'sliding window' pointer technique.

 #### Alternate Implementations
 Using a stack datastructure, the FILO property (first-in-last-out) could be exploited to re-construct the words backwards.
 I like this implementation if we had multiple sentences in a string, or where punctuation wasn't preserved with the original word.
-The branch ReverseString_Stack contains coe for this implementation, but it was abandoned in favor of the simpler (and memory lean) implementation above.
+The branch ReverseString_Stack contains code for this implementation, but it was abandoned in favor of the simpler (and memory lean) implementation above.

 ## Unit Tests
 The following unit tests are automatically executed and run against any new build: